Kamloops Indian Residential School: History

-The building was the first location of the Secwepemc Museum, which opened in 1982.
+In 1982, the building opened for use as the first location of the Secwepemc Museum.

 School attendance and conditions

 Hundreds of children attended the school, many forcibly removed from their homes following the introduction of mandatory attendance laws in the 1920s.
-The children who attended were not allowed to speak their native language and were whipped for using it.
+The children who attended were not allowed to speak their native languages and were whipped for using them.
 In addition to Secwépemc children, students from communities across British Columbia attended the school, including Penticton, Hope, Mount Currie, and Lillooet, along with students from other provinces.

-At one point, it was the largest Canadian residential school.
-Canadian politician Leonard Marchand, a member of the Okanagan Indian Band, attended the school.
-So did George Manuel of the Secwépemc Nation, who said his three strongest memories of the school were: "hunger; speaking English; and being called a heathen because of my grandfather."
+At one point, this was the largest Canadian residential school.
+Canadian politician Leonard Marchand (Okanagan Indian Band) attended the school.
+So did George Manuel (Secwépemc Nation), who said his three strongest memories of the school were: "hunger; speaking English; and being called a heathen because of my grandfather."
 In 1910, the principal said that the government did not provide enough money to properly feed the students.

 On December 24, 1924, the girls' wing of the school was destroyed by a fire, forcing 40 students into -10 C weather in only their night clothes.
 Three years later, in 1927, a report outlining the conditions at the school concluded that the poor construction of buildings at the school led to "numerous infections, colds, bronchitis, and pneumonia" during the previous winter.
 During the 1957–1958 influenza pandemic, the Kamloops district health officer, D. M. Black, reported that half of the students at the school had been ill.
 At the time, health officials from the University of British Columbia acknowledged the infection rate was "slightly more than normal but not a serious worry."

 In 2015, the Truth and Reconciliation Commission of Canada determined that the residential schools were a system of "cultural genocide".
 It concluded that at least 4,100 students died while attending the schools, many of them due to abuse, negligence, disease, and accidents.
 The report concluded that it would be impossible to estimate the total number of deaths that occurred at the schools.

 Students at the school received harsh treatment, including being hit with a shillelagh or being shamed for minor mistakes.

 Mandatory European folk dancing

-The school operated a girls' folk dancing program beginning in the 1940s that focused on European dance styles only.
+The school operated a girls' folk dancing program beginning in the 1940s that focused only on European dance styles.
 Sister Mary Leonita initially taught Irish dancing, and later, other European folk styles including Swiss and Ukrainian dancing.
 Children in the program were prohibited from learning indigenous dances.

 Dancers from the program were featured at the 1960 Pacific National Exhibition.
 In July 1964, girls from the school went to Mexico and performed in a series of festivals.
 Canadian embassy officials called them the "finest ambassadors ever to come from Canada".
 The Knights of Columbus raised the funds for the trip.
 The same year, group leader Sister Mary Leonita transferred away from the school, and the dance program ended.